 The fair value of cash and cash equivalents (Level 1) approximates carrying value since cash and cash equivalents consist of short-term highly liquid investments with maturities of less than three months at the time of purchase.
-As of January 31, 2018 and 2017, cash and cash equivalents included cash on hand, cash in banks, money market accounts and marketable securities with maturities of less than three months at the time of debt approximates its carrying value as it is all variable rate debt.
+As of January 31, 2018 and 2017, cash and cash equivalents included cash on hand, cash in banks, money market accounts and marketable securities with maturities of less than three months at the time of purchase.
+The fair value of debt approximates its carrying value as it is all variable rate debt.